vrthra/pymimid/README.md

   regex transformation after merging to grammar.

 IMPORTANT: It fails to match up whiles from other inputs.
-We need to save the names if we want to do that.
+So, all input files need to be evaluated in the same execution, or dump the names used to a pickle and reload at the start.

+IMPORTANT: A single if condition should be an optional.
+Currently, it is ignored and inserted as is.
+Figure out why this happens.

+IMPORTANT: Apply Sequitur to identify recursive structures in rules